thomasgladwin/onlineABM/README.md

 Data are saved to the /Online/results directory.
 The data are saved as JSON strings, one line per questionnaire or trial.

+You need to have SwiftMailer (http://swiftmailer.org) installed under Common/swiftmailer-5.x in the root directory of your website.
+To change the SwiftMailer directory, adjust the references in mailsender.php and register2.php.

 Please cite as:
 Thomas Edward Gladwin.
 (2017, July 23). thomasgladwin/onlineABM: Basic online ABM code v1.0.0.
 Zenodo. http://doi.org/10.5281/zenodo.834053